-In Google Kubernetes Engine, a cluster consists of at least one cluster master and multiple worker machines called nodes.
+In Google Kubernetes Engine (GKE), a cluster consists of at least one cluster master and multiple worker machines called nodes.
 These master and node machines run the Kubernetes cluster orchestration system.

 A cluster is the foundation of GKE: the Kubernetes objects that represent your containerized applications all run on top of a cluster.